BlackBeardJW/caelum-sys/README.md

 ## Needs more Plugins

-- This library is powered by plugins, the more you add, the more capable it becomes.
-Each plugin enables new automation tasks and natural language commands.
-Whether you're automating simple actions or building complex workflows, plugins make it possible.

-- Feel free to contribute your own!
-Add any functionality you think would enhance caelum-sys and help expand its automation potential.
+- The true power of caelum-sys lies in its plugin system.
+Each plugin you add unlocks new automation capabilities and natural language commands.
+Whether you're automating everyday tasks or building complex workflows, plugins make it possible.
+You're encouraged to contribute your own!
+Add any functionality you think would benefit the project and help push the limits of what caelum-sys can do.

 ## Adding Your Own Plugin